Vulval Pain/Itching

 Other factors, such as infections, skin conditions (like lichen sclerosus), allergic reactions to soaps or detergents, and friction from tight clothing, can also contribute to vulval pain or itching.

-Tips on How to Manage the Symptoms or Reduce Discomfort
+Tips on How to Manage or Reduce Symptoms

 Lifestyle Tips: